patman023/nysthimanual/Template.md

 ```
 	0.6.33
-COPY PASTE THE RELEVANT PATCHNOTES FROM THE LATEST PARSED CHANGELOG BETWEEN THE TICKMARKS
+COPY/PASTE THE RELEVANT PATCHNOTES FROM THE LATEST PARSED CHANGELOG BETWEEN THE TICK MARKS

 	0.666.antonio.works.way.too.fast
 If it looks wonky, try a
     nd clean up
-------- extra spaces,
+extra         spaces,
 ------- tabs, and carriage returns.
 ```